 We suggest you compare health insurance costs with the costs of regular checkups and treatments along with glasses or contact lenses, as health insurance can contribute to the cost of all of these, and you may save money in the long run.

 Many insurers offer some mental health support as standard.
 That could be access to a helpline or even a short course of therapy.
-However, if you need more in-depth care, including inpatient treatment for a psychiatric condition, you'll need to add this to your medical insurance if you want private treatment.
+However, if you need more in-depth care, including in-patient treatment for a psychiatric condition, you'll need to add this to your medical insurance if you want private treatment.

 Most health insurance companies have a network of hospitals and treatment centres throughout the UK, so you can choose to have treatment at a convenient location.
 However, their standard list can sometimes be limited, mainly if you live in London.
 This is simply because some areas have higher costs for specialist treatments, staffing and other facilities.
 When comparing health insurance, it's worth looking at each provider's hospital list to check whether the locations on offer are convenient.